+For the Year Ended December 31,

-Dec ember 31, 2020
+2021 2020

 Deferred tax assets:

-Other \$
+Other \$ \$

-Total deferred tax assets \$
+Total deferred tax assets \$ \$ -

 Deferred tax liabilities:

-Depreciable and depletable assets \$ 1,548
+Depreciable and depletable assets \$ 1,908 \$ 1,548

 Other

-Total deferred tax liabilities \$ 1,548
+Total deferred tax liabilities \$ 1,908 \$ 1,548

 Due to the contribution of certain depletable assets by members of the Company, a deferred tax liability was created equal to the difference between the fair market value of the contributed assets ("GAAP basis") and the historical cost basis ("Tax basis").
 A deferred tax liability of \$0.9 million has been recorded as a component of members' equity because the difference resulted from transactions with members.
 The deferred tax liability will be amortized as the associated basis difference is realized on the tax return.